 The Diablo Women’s Garden Club has supported many community gardens and civic initiatives over the years with both donations and volunteer time.
 Longtime support has gone to Heather Farm in Walnut Creek since its inception in 1968, including the designing and planting of their Sensory Garden.
 The Rose Garden at Osage Park in Danville was conceived and planned by DWGC member Olive Youse when Naomi Lind was President of the Club in 1984.
 Also in 1984, the Club donated $500 to the Bay Bridge Scholarship fund and continued donating yearly until transferring to the Diablo Foothills District in 1993.
 After 1993, DWGC started its own Scholarship Program and has awarded scholarships to many students of horticulture and garden design at the local universities and colleges.
 Over the years, DWGC has also supported Mt.
 Diablo preservation programs, California State Parks, Save the Redwoods, The Pygmy Forest, Fairyland, Save the Bay, Berkeley Botanical Gardens, Tao House Gardens, Bruns House, Penny Pines and other local organizations.

 Historically, the Garden Club holds social events each year.
 The Camellia Tea, a lovely formal tea which at one time was held every two years as the fundraiser for the Club, has evolved into the annual New Members Tea now a tradition held at a member’s home and garden.
 The Club also celebrates the Holidays with a festive event for December meeting, featuring prominent flower arrangers presenting the current centerpiece trends for the season, followed by a holiday luncheon and ending with holiday songs led by choirs or singers from local high schools or community groups.
 Members and guests come bearing bags of gifts to support Toy Drives in the area.
 To end a joyous year, The Club celebrates with the June Picnic.
 From the 1960’s into the 1990’s, it was held at the Gordon Ball Estate in Alamo, the home of member Dorothy Ball.
-Since her passing, the event is now held at the country club, the President creates the theme for the meeting.
+Since her passing, the event is now held at the country club with members decorating their tables to a theme.